-New buildings, and alterations and extensions to existing buildings, should seek to minimise the carbon footprint of the development.
+If appropriate to the area, any new buildings, and alterations and extensions to existing buildings, should seek to minimise the carbon footprint of the development.
 Sustainable technology (such as solar panels and heat pumps) should be clearly shown on the planning application drawings to demonstrate how these are successfully integrated into the property.